Eddio0141/UniTAS/README.md

 # Adding unity version support
 // TODO add info

-# Adding patches
-- If the patch target exists across all versions of .NET / Unity in the same form, add to Core/Patches

 # Background tasks to be finished
+- SystemInfo.supportsGyroscope needs to be patched, UnityEngine.SystemInfo needs to be checked for patches
+- Check InputUnsafeUtility and patch them in unity versions that has them
 - Update() and FixedUpdate() calls in core needs to be done before Unity calls happen, hook to make it work.
 - Full input legacy system override
   - [x] Mouse clicks